maxbucknell/magento-amdjs/README.md

 + ### Module aliases

-  It is possible to configure aliases similar to those in require.js.
-Really great if you're using a front end package manager like Bower, or if your jQuery is named with a version.
+  It is possible to configure aliases similar to [those in require.js][2].
+Really great if you're using a front end package manager like [Bower][3], or if your [jQuery is named with a version][4].

   This field takes a JSON object agreeing to the same specification as require.js.
 My aim was to make transitioning to this as easy as possible.

+  The differences is that currently, it is assumed that this is a path relative to the base source files directory.
+Loading from a remote host or an absolute path relative to the web root is currently not permitted.

 + ### Enable minification